 A combination of cold and heat therapy

-For example, applying ice or a cold compress after exercise or pain flare-up can help reduce inflammation and numb pain.
+For example, applying ice or a cold compress after exercise or pain flare-up can help reduce inflammation and reduce pain.
 But using a heating pad or hot compress on a regular basis can help improve blood flow to relax muscles and joints, and promote healing.

 If you’re using a bag of ice or a cold compress, ice your neck or back for 15-20 minutes a few times throughout the day.
 If you’re using heat, the same recommendations apply, though you can apply a low level of heat for as long as two hours at a time.